-It aims to support the development and implementation of energy management and energy efficiency strategies by providing quality information from respected national and international sources in one location.
+EEX aims to support the development and implementation of energy management and energy efficiency strategies by providing quality information from respected national and international sources in one location.

 For more information

-Energy Efficiency Exchange government partners
+Energy EXchange government partners

-Energy Efficiency Exchange website contributors
+Energy EXchange website contributors

 Authors of content specific to EEX include:

-Industry sectors and Technologies – Consortium led by the Australian National University, including Dr Michael Smith, Adjunct Professor Alan Pears (Sustainable Solutions Ltd), Geoff Andrews (Genesis Now) and Deni Greene (Deni Greene Consulting Services)
+Industry sectors and technologies consortium led by the Australian National University, including Dr Michael Smith, Adjunct Professor Alan Pears (Sustainable Solutions Ltd), Geoff Andrews (Genesis Now) and Deni Greene (Deni Greene Consulting Services).

-The Strategic Case for Energy Management; Establishing an Energy Management System, Energy Efficiency Assessments – Energy Made Clean (formerly HAC Consulting)
+The Strategic Case for Energy Management; Establishing an Energy Management System, Energy Efficiency Assessments – Energy Made Clean (formerly HAC Consulting).

-Energy Procurement – Marsden Jacob Associates
+Energy Procurement – Marsden Jacob Associates.

 The Business Case and Beyond – Patrick Crittenden (Sustainable Business) and Helen Lewis Research.